Academic Services

 Students with questions concerning physical access to facilities on the Dalhousie campus and accessibility for students with learning disabilities at King’s and Dalhousie can contact the office by phone: voice (902) 494-2836, TTY 902-494-7091, or by email (access@dal.ca).

-Please note that owing to the chemical sensitivities of those who work in and frequent the Student Accessibility Services office, our environment must be scent free.
+Please note that due to chemical sensitivities of those who work in and frequent the Student Accessibility Services office, the environment is scent-free.

 Dalhousie Bissett Student Success Centre

-King’s students can visit the Dalhousie Bissett Student Success Centre to learn more about programs and courses and to access academic advising and career services.
+King’s students can visit the Dalhousie Bissett Student Success Centre to get academic advice, learn more about programs and access career advising support.
+Bissett also houses the Studying for Success Program, which offers study workshops, personal coaching and tutoring to enhance study skills and academic potential.

 International Student Services